 Do wisdom teeth cause crowding of your front teeth?

 How many times have you heard this?
 Did you know this all started after a paper was written by an orthodontist over 50 years ago?

 In 1961, orthodontist Dr. Leroy Vego published an article, “A Longitudinal Study of Mandibular Arch Perimeter” which examined the role of wisdom teeth on lower front tooth crowding.
 This study was run over six years with patients from ages 13 to 19.
 He reported that there was a significantly greater degree of crowding in patients with wisdom teeth.
 Dr. Vego concluded: “that the erupting lower third molar can exert a force on approximating teeth.”

 From this statement, it was decided that lower wisdom teeth “push” the teeth in front of them as they come into the mouth, causing the front teeth to crowd.
 Consequently, general dentists, orthodontists, and oral surgeons recommended the extraction of wisdom teeth to prevent the recurrence of crowding after orthodontic treatment.

-Later research disproves Dr Vego’s theory that wisdom teeth exert enough pressure to affect the movement of anterior teeth.
+Later research disproves Dr. Vego’s theory that wisdom teeth exert enough pressure to affect the movement of anterior teeth.
 Later studies tracking patients for 25 years determined that aging was also a major factor in whether a patient went through orthodontic treatment or not and that teeth drift forward throughout life naturally, along with other factors.
 Tooth size, tooth shape, and original tooth position also play a significant role in crowding.

-Today, the premise no longer exists for the extraction of wisdom teeth simply to minimize wisdom teeth moving other teeth and crowding of the front teeth.
+Today, the premise no longer exists for the extraction of wisdom teeth simply to minimize wisdom teeth moving to other teeth and crowding the front teeth.
 However, the timing of the removal of suspect wisdom teeth, especially impacted wisdom teeth that don’t have room to erupt properly, is still recommended no later than the late teens through early 20s.
 Wisdom teeth can easily cause future dental problems.

 What problems can occur with NOT removing impacted/retained wisdom teeth?